Global investors courted by Reeves in New York sign up to October trade summit

 The International Investment Summit, which Prime Minister Sir Keir Starmer will host on October 14 – two weeks ahead of the autumn Budget – is seen by ministers as a way of demonstrating that the UK “is back on the world stage” after a period of political and economic turmoil.

-The chief executives of BNY Mellon, Blackstone and CyrusOne, whom Ms Reeves is meeting in New York, have all confirmed their attendance at the gathering, according to the Treasury.
+The chief executives of BNY, Blackstone and CyrusOne, whom Ms Reeves is meeting in New York, have all confirmed their attendance at the gathering, according to the Treasury.

 The Chancellor, whose trip takes place against a backdrop of violent disorder across the UK, detailed her efforts to bring about economic stability since Labour’s election win last month.